 Adaptive release can be set up in advance for schedules tests, surveys and assignments to make managing your site easier for instructors and tutors.

-Step 5: SEAMS will Archive your site
+Step 5: SEAMS will archive your site

 Every UOS website is active for a specified teaching period.
 You can check your website date settings in SEAMS.
 You will be automatically notified one week before your site reaches the access end date (when students will no longer see the site) and then again when the site reaches the archive date (when instructors will no longer see the website).
-You can ask the helpdesk to make your website visible again at any time after the archive date.